 The University of Detroit Mercy unveiled a new branding campaign with new University and athletic logos in September of 2016.

 For writing references, upon the first reference in copy, use “University of Detroit Mercy.”
-On the second reference, use “Detroit Mercy” or “Titans”.
+On the second reference, use “Detroit Mercy”, “Titans” OR "UDM".